zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_BASIC_STATIC_UE_IP.md

 - The `oai-ext-dn` container is optional and is only required if the user wants to ping from the UE.
 In general this container is not required except for testing purposes.
 - Using the python script from above you can perform minimum `AMF, SMF, UPF (SPGWU), NRF, MYSQL` and basic `AMF, SMF, UPF (SPGWU), NRF, UDM, UDR, AUSF, MYSQL` 5g core funtional testing with `FQDN/IP` based feature along with `NRF/noNRF`.
 Check the configuration before using the docker compose [files](../docker-compose/).
 - This tutorial can be taken as reference to test the OAI 5G core with a COTS UE.
 The configuration files has to be changed according to the gNB and COTS UE information should be present in the mysql database.
+- In case you are interested to use HTTP V2 for SBI between the network functions instead of HTTP V1 then you have to use [docker-compose-basic-nrf-httpv2.yaml](../docker-compose/docker-compose-basic-nrf-httpv2.yaml)
 - Generally, in a COTS UE two PDN sessions are created by default so configure the IMS in SMF properly.
 Currently some parameters can not be configured via [docker-compose-basic-nrf.yaml](../docker-compose/docker-compose-basic-nrf.yaml).
 We recommend you directly configure them in the conf file and mount the file in the docker during run time.
 - It is not necessary to use [core-network.py](../docker-compose/core-network.py) bash script, it is possible to directly deploy using `docker-compose` command
 - In case you want to deploy debuggers/developers core network environment with more logs please follow [this tutorial](./DEBUG_5G_CORE.md)